bobpaulin/tika-app-osgi/README.md

      tika-app.jar
        plugins
          parser-bundle.jar

 ## Debugging the OSGi container
 The Gogo command shell is available over telnet on port 1234.
 The port will auto-increment if 1234 is unavailable.

+Additionally when making changes to the app be sure to delete the felix-cache folder that's created on the same level as the app jar file.
+Any plugins installed or tika bundles will be cached in the folder so you may not see your changes if you don't delete it.
+Pass the System Property

+     -Dorg.osgi.framework.storage.clean=onFirstInit

+That will force the cache to be cleared when the app is restarted.

 ## Fork Parser
 The fork parser operates different than the original tika app.
 The forking causes a full version of the Tika App to spin up with separate command line arguments to run the app in a new process.
 There is no separate JAR packaging or serialization.